-\begin{example}[12-satellite MCLP] Fixing the number of satellites to 12, the optimal constellation configuration delivers \SI{78.04}{\%} coverage over San Diego.
-The APC decomposition for the optimal constellation is depicted in Fig.~\ref{fig:mclp_a}, and the orbital slot distribution in the RAAN versus argument of latitude plane in Fig.~\ref{fig:mclp_b}.
-Figure~\ref{fig:mclp_c} presents the optimal constellation configuration and San Diego. \end{example}
+\begin{example}[Five-Satellite MCLP] Given a fixed number of satellites equal to five and an observation reward $\pi_{tp}=1$ for all $t \in \mathcal{T}$, the optimal objective value is 579, and the runtime is \SI{7.88}{s}, corresponding to an optimal constellation configuration that delivers \SI{80.86}{\%} coverage over Seattle.
+Figure~\ref{fig:mclp_a} presents the APC decomposition, and Fig.~\ref{fig:mclp_b} outlines the distribution of the orbital slots in the RAAN versus argument of latitude plane.
+Figure~\ref{fig:mclp_c} illustrates a 3D visualization of the constellation configuration and the target at the epoch. \end{example}